-I continue my review of the Star Wars movies in chronological order by taking a look at Star Wars - Episode 3 - Revenge of the Sith or as I like to call it Star Wars - Darth Skywalker Breaks Bad.
+We continue our review of the Star Wars movies in chronological order by taking a look at Star Wars - Episode 3 - Revenge of the Sith or as I like to call it Star Wars - Darth Skywalker Breaks Bad.
 If you haven't yet done so, please lose a few moments of your life that you will never get back by reading about the abomination of Episode 1 and the mild improvements of Episode 2.

 Again, this movie didn't hold up nearly as well as I remembered, still, I think it's the best of the prequels.
 At least by the end of the movie we are rid of Hayden freakin' Christensen.

 - Ewan McGregor.
-Ewan McGregor continues to be the only redeeming quality of the prequels.
+Ewan McGregor continues to be the main redeeming quality of the prequels.
 It is his performance (and virtually his alone) that saves this film.
 Help us Obi-Wan Kenobi you are, for real, our only hope.

 - The heel turn of Little Ani.
 We've seen Little Ani grow from an annoying kid to a creepy teenager and now he goes through his goth stage.
 He catches on fire and turns into Darth Vader.
 You might say to yourself...
 "Self, that doesn't sound that good actually."
-But consider this- his transformation into Darth Vader marked the last time we would have to see Hayden Christensen in a Star Wars movie until he was a reinserted hologram in Return of the Jedi.
+But consider this- his transformation into Darth Vader marked the last time we would have to see Hayden Christensen in a Star Wars movie until he was reinserted as a hologram in Return of the Jedi.

 - Special effects.
 The CGI in this movie is still annoyingly significant.
 However, the space scenes look really nice.
 I'm grasping at straws here.

 - Obi Wan verses Anikan: As far as lightsaber battles goes, this is one of the better ones of the saga.
 The volcanic background of Mustafar is a really interesting setting for the epic Obi Wan and Anikan battle.
-Just ignore the fact that Emperor's rescue of Anikan makes virtually no sense time-line wise.
+Just ignore the fact that The Emperor's rescue of Anikan makes virtually no sense time-line wise.

 - General Grievous.
 He's really pretty bad ass actually.
 Three words: Spinning Lightsaber arms.